Which mulch to choose for strawberry plants?

 Contents

 Strawberry plants grown in the vegetable garden, or even in containers on a balcony, need mulching to retain moisture during the summer months and to reduce weeds.
 The best time to mulch strawberries is after the soil has warmed sufficiently, when growth resumes vigorously, usually around mid-April.
-Applied in spring, when establishing or replanting your strawberry bed, there are several types of organic mulch, each with their own advantages and disadvantages.
+Applied in spring, when establishing or replanting your strawberry bed, there are several types of organic mulch, each with its own advantages and disadvantages.

 Straw